plan-net/core4/docs/source/config.rst

 #. to make the life of system administrators easy.
 The config system supports
-   various configuration sources, e.g. configuration files, a central mongodb ``sys.conf`` collection, user configuration files, default values, OS environment variables as well as plugin specific config files.
+   various configuration sources, e.g. configuration files, a central mongodb ``sys.conf`` collection, user configuration files, default values, OS environment variables as well as project specific config files.
    Administrators choose their weapons.
 #. to make the life of data scientists and developers easy.
 The config system
    supports cross-database application development, local and remote sources,